-Gutman has covered the recent spate of terrorist attacks in Europe, the upheaval in Venezuela and the terror attack in San Bernardino.
+Gutman, a multi-award winning correspondent, has covered the recent spate of terrorist attacks in Europe, the upheaval in Venezuela and countless domestic terror attacks.

 Before joining ABC News in 2008 where he started at ABC News Radio, Gutman was a Jerusalem-based reporter for seven years, covering every major conflict in the Middle East.